SurreyEARS/slackguide/index.md

 ## Support
 Having trouble with using Slack?
 Check Slack's [Getting Started guide](https://get.slack.help/hc/en-us/categories/202622877-Slack-Guides) or Workast's [Help site](https://help.todobot.io/).
-If you're still unable to solve the issue, contact us at [hello@surreyears.co.uk](mailto:hello@surreyears.co.uk) and we’ll help you sort it out.
+If you're still unable to solve the issue, contact us at [hello[at]surreyears.co.uk](mailto:hello@surreyears.co.uk) and we’ll help you sort it out.